Connect Propane Tank to Gas Grill: 5 Steps for Safety

 What causes low flame after connecting a new tank?

 Low flame issues often occur if the propane tank valve is opened too quickly.
 This can activate the grill’s excess flow safety device, which restricts gas flow.
-To reset it, turn off the tank valve and all burner knobs, wait a minute, and then slowly reopen the tank valve before attempting to light the grill.
+To reset it, turn off the tank valve and all burner knobs, wait one minute, and then slowly reopen the tank valve before attempting to light the grill.

 How often should I check for propane leaks?